skypjack/entt/docs/md/entity.md

 from the documentation of the library that first introduced this tool, [Entitas](https://github.com/sschmid/Entitas-CSharp):

->Imagine you have 100 fighting units on the battlefield but only 10 of them
+> Imagine you have 100 fighting units on the battlefield but only 10 of them
->changed their positions.
+> changed their positions.
 Instead of using a normal system and updating all 100
->entities depending on the position, you can use a reactive system which will
+> entities depending on the position, you can use a reactive system which will
->only update the 10 changed units.
+> only update the 10 changed units.
 So efficient.

-In `EnTT`, this means to iterating over a reduced set of entities and components with respect to what would otherwise be returned from a view or a group.<br/>
+In `EnTT`, this means iterating over a reduced set of entities and components than what would otherwise be returned from a view or group.<br/>
 On these words, however, the similarities with the proposal of `Entitas` also end.
 The rules of the language and the design of the library obviously impose and allow different things.

-An `observer` is initialized with an instance of a registry and a set of rules that describes what are the entities to intercept.
+An `observer` is initialized with an instance of a registry and a set of _rules_ that describes what are the entities to intercept.
 As an example:

 ```cpp
 entt::observer observer{registry, entt::collector.update<sprite>()};
 ```

-The class is default constructible and can be reconfigured at any time by means of the `connect` member function.
-Moreover, instances can be disconnected from the underlying registries through the `disconnect` member function.<br/>
+The class is default constructible and is reconfigured at any time by means of the `connect` member function.
+Moreover, an observer is disconnected from the underlying registry through the `disconnect` member function.<br/>
-The `observer` offers also what is needed to query the internal state and to know if it's empty or how many entities it contains.
+The `observer` offers also what is needed to query its _internal state_ and to know if it's empty or how many entities it contains.
 Moreover, it can return a raw pointer to the list of entities it contains.